Using SimpleSAMLphp with Shibboleth SSO

 git commit -am "Adding SimpleSaml config files."

-You can now visit the subdirectory /simplesaml on your development site and complete your metadata configuration.
+5. Visit the subdirectory /simplesaml on your development site and complete your metadata configuration.

 Drupal Configuration